Set up and perform a sine vibration test with ease

 Enter frequency/amplitude breakpoints in an easy-to-read, tabular format.
 The operator can select to control constant or ramped acceleration, velocity, or displacement.
 Automatically calculate and enter the frequency of intersection between any combination of constant acceleration, velocity, or displacement lines.
 Over 1,024 separate frequency/amplitude breakpoints can be entered, allowing entry of virtually any test specification.

-Configure from 1 to 256 input channels with either multi-channel averaging or multi-channel extremal control.
+Configure up to 512 input channels with either multi-channel averaging or multi-channel extremal control.
 A standard frequency range is DC-4,990Hz which can be extended up to 50,000Hz with the VR9103 High-Frequency option.
 These inputs allow for more than one input channel (multi-channel extremal) for control in a control strategy where the highest, lowest, or average of accelerometer readings will be used for control of the test.

 Linear sweep type (Hz/minute or minutes/sweep) or logarithmic (octave/minute, decade/minute, minutes/sweep) sweeps can be specified and changed while running the test.
 The test duration can be entered in terms of length of time, number of sine wave cycles, or number of sweeps.
 Sequences of fixed-frequency tones of a specified acceleration, velocity, or displacement can be run.
 Looping functions allow easy entry of repeating tone sequences.
 Input channels have individually selectable tracking filters (user-configurable) to remove harmonics and out-of-band noise from the measurements.